Get Inflow Ltd, trading under the name Inflow, (“we”) are committed to protecting and respecting your privacy.

 Accounting: You have the right to request an accounting from us of certain disclosures made by us.
 We will provide you with your accounting within one month of your request.
 In addition, we will notify you as required by law if there has been a breach of the security of your personal data.

-Effective Date: This Policy is effective as of May 27th 2020.
+Effective date: This policy is effective as of March 3rd 2021.